adibkhan/Brain.API/README.md

 * Open a browser and go to http://localhost:1234.
 * Under PluginLinks click Swagger UI.

-## Configuration values
+## Configuration values In App.Config and Web.Config
 * GroupFileName: Name of the group file.
 * PasswordfileName: Name of the password file.
 * GroupFilePath: Location of the groupfile path.
 If this is not available it will default to the application root directory.
 * PasswordfilePath:  Location of the password path.
 If this is not available it will default to the application root directory.
 * LocalHost: Set the local host for the api.
-This is available only in the Brain.API.Console application.
+This is available only in the Brain.API.Console application App.COnfig

 ## Test data
 |	Route|Test data